 Apparel brands are slowly but surely realizing that it’s about time to adopt a transformative mindset in how clothing is designed and embrace those who have already adopted it.
 With that being said, AI and innovative apparel technology are gradually making their way to the forefront of fashion.
 Such technologies enable us to move forward as a society, facilitate greater self-expression, and break away from a traditionally binary industry.
 “It’s time to start looking forward and ask questions around gender fluidity in fashion, and technology provides us with an avenue to find the answers,” says Kris Harrington , 3D Apparel Designer and Inclusive Design Strategist who has worked with some of the world’s leading apparel brands.

-One of the reasons that Kris initially stepped into the world of apparel, specializing in Menswear Design, was to find a way to solve the current challenges faced by fashion when it comes to genderless garment design.
+Kris initially stepped into the world of apparel, specializing in Menswear Design, to find a way to solve the current challenges fashion faces regarding genderless garment design.
 “I began my career path in the fashion industry because I was looking to make a difference and inspire others to step out of labeling clothes.
 Shoppers should be able to buy any item of clothing they like, without limitations,” says Kris.
 With a future-focused outlook, Kris began to dive into the technical side of fashion, turning to 3D apparel design as a critical opportunity to drive genderless fashion across the industry.

 Where 3D Technology Comes into Play

 “3D disrupts the way we design.
 We no longer have to visualize our designs on one body type, nor are we limited to one fit model.
-We now have the power to approach fit with limitless capabilities to ultimately increase customer satisfaction and reduce customer return rates,” s ays Kris.
-With the goal of creating clothing that fits, without labels, Kris began to create gender-fluid collections using 3D technology to break down the walls around size and gender to promote more meaningful fashion.
+We now have the power to approach fit with limitless capabilities to increase customer satisfaction and ultimately reduce customer return rates,” says Kris.
+Intending to create clothing that fits without labels, Kris began to create gender-fluid collections using 3D technology to break down the walls around size and gender to promote more meaningful fashion.
 “3D design has expanded my mind on how much I can do; I can visualize garments on different body types and adjust them according to that exact body type, rather than the body type that society has defined.”

 Paving the Way for an Inclusive Fashion Industry